 By providing more information to the service, members can receive more interpretations.
 This will help contribute to the advancement of genomic and medical research.

-As soon as health and DNA data is uploaded, it is all encrypted.
-This ensures that it can no longer be linked to the user.
+As soon as health and DNA data is uploaded, it is all encrypted to ensure it cannot be linked to the user.
 In addition, users have complete control over their data at all times.

 Data never leaves LunaDNA databases.
 It is at the user’s discretion to share their genomic information in whatever way they see fit.
-Even when data is shared with researchers, user’s personal data does not go with it.
+Even when the company shares data with researchers, user’s personal data does not go with it.

 You do not need to upload DNA data to create an account with LunaDNA.
 Users can solely participate in health surveys or upload only their medical records.